lionroy/UP20/README.md

 # UP20
 **UP20 | Universal Projects _Twenty_**
 is an open-source social project best-practice marketplace for everyone.
-Our members, partners and affiliates reach-out to collaborate with like-minded professionals from all walks of life including - eager entrepreneurs, top-notch managers, brilliant consultants and tech-savvy developers in companies, organizations and in fact _we are all social activists._

-> OS => SP * BP * MP => SE
+Here's a simple mnemonic formula to describe our values: `<OS => SP * BP * MP => SE>` which in many words stands for-

+> Opensource (this) repo => ( my_Social_program * my_best_practice * MARKET_PLACE) => Social Enterprise & Engagement

+WE find great Social Projects (Sp) and learn about their Best Practice (Bp) and share them in the Market-Place (Mp) which is designed specifically for enterpreneurs, social activists and organizations.

+## Our Vision

 Our vision is to become leaders of co-creation and participation by promoting **_the common wealth creation_**.
 By drawing upon the common wealth of ideas we act to promote more social interactions and in effect to increase _The Social Surplus of our global network_, and that's why we invest in educational programs who promote sustainablity and civil society networks to start with.

+### Who are we?
 UP20 members concentrate efforts promoting _the ability of the commons_ for capacity building to florish and thrive upon _the common ability_ to generate wealth and creativity.

 To improve access and literacy, as well as, _all resources neccessary_ for **common wealth creation** and by that - to promote the source of well-being.
 Our premise is based on vast experience and research suggesting that ALL wealth is created by the commons.

-WE find great Social Projects (Sp) and learn about their Best Practice (Bp) and share them in the Market-Place (Mp) which is designed specifically for enterpreneurs, social activists and organizations.
+ Our members, partners and affiliates reach-out to collaborate with like-minded professionals from all walks of life including - eager entrepreneurs, top-notch managers, brilliant consultants and tech-savvy developers in companies, organizations and in fact we are all social activists.

 ### What is this project about?
 UP20 is currently focused on providing solutions that globally address the digital gap.
 Read more about our [digital gap policy](Policy.md) .
 Our Main Theme is **Mitigating The Digital Gap** and we intend to achieve remarkable success by 2020 and beyond.

-## Our Strategic Values include
+## Our Strategic Aims and Values include
   - To create Open-Source Spaces by building Bridges and Infrastructures to advance people everywhere.
   - To arrange and initiate cross-Sector dynamic approach to facilitate financial stability and wealth creation.
   - To enhance people's abilities and access to utilities, platforms, education and resources.